 A religious cult lived there for approximately 13 or 14 years, squatters on BLM land.
 The cult leader was Wilbur Donald Pickel (1919-1982).
 Pickel was born in Missouri, joined the Marines on 8-15-1938.
 He rose to the rank of Sergeant in a tank unit.
 There is no record of him being in combat.
 The Marines discharged him on 1-11-1944 for "disability, not own conduct", then he spent some time in the U.S. Public Health Service Hospital in Ft.
 Worth.
 I don’t know what he did between the war and the late 1960s.
 He established the cult and began constructing his … hide-away by 1967.
 All constructions materials, furnishings, and supplies had to be hand carried the last 1/4 mile.
 Size of the cult is unknown as well as who participated.
 A well-known trouble maker, he mailed many long, rambling and threatening letters to various people including to the Riverside County Sheriff’s Dept. It eventually became a ‘honor’ to receive one.
 Tired of his squatting, the BLM kicked him out circa 1980.
 Later, at the request of the BLM, the Sheriff’s Bomb Squad took in five containers of gasoline and explosives to blow up and burn down all the buildings.
 (Burnt wood is visible in the foundation of the main home.)
 The home still contained furniture and appliances.
 The resultant fireball was so large that pilots of aircraft called in a possible plane crash.
 All the wreckage was removed.
 Pickel died on 9-2-1982 in Riverside, CA, and being a veteran, he is buried in the National Cemetery in Phoenix.
 These words are on his grave plaque: "A Prophet To The Nation". - "Mohave", February 20, 2015

 Update August 2019: I received a few emails from one of the people who lived at the site.
 He relates that "Mt.
 Zion" was started in early 1961 as a divine refuge.
 It was a commune for the Pickel family and others for the next few decades.
-Wilbur Pickel built the first structure sometime around 1963 and he stayed at the commune until his death in 1982.
-The BLM forced the remaining squatters off the site in 1985 and burned the site to the ground as noted above.
+Wilbur Pickel built the first structure sometime around 1963 and stayed at the commune until his death in 1982.
+The BLM forced the remaining squatters off the site in 1985 and burned the site to the ground, as noted above.

 I also learned that Pickel served in combat as a Tanker in Guadalcanal and other sites in the Pacific Theater.
 Combat affected him greatly.

-It was an amazing tough place to try and make a living.
+It was an amazingly tough place to try and make a living.
 I’m told he was convinced that this Zion was a holy place of salvation and the only place where you could survive the destruction God would bring upon mankind.

 The canyon beyond The Land of Zion holds possibilities for some future explorations.